wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2010-06-01 v2.0 =
+* fixed output of nonce field, was probably a collision with other plugins
+* fixed sort order on tipp dialog for finalround
+* fixed points calculation for oneside tipp in conjunction with tendency tipp(> instead of >=)
+* fixed goalsum tipp for tipps with no points yet
+* fixed link to substitue was not correct with all permalink settings in wordpress

 = 2010-05-19 v1.9 =
 * fixed missing cr in mail header (which causes some mailservers to deny mailtransfer)